bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

      patch -i usbshare.py.SC.patch /usr/lib/python2.6/site-packages/shares/usbshare.py

 ### Optional - IPv6
-The original Seagate v2.6.35 kernel did not support IPv6 at all and so many components of the system are not, by default, configured to properly operate in an IPv6 environment.
+The original Seagate v2.6.35 kernel did not support IPv6 at all so many components of the Seagate Central system are not, by default, configured to properly operate in an IPv6 environment.

 If you would like to take full advantage of IPv6 functionality in the new kernel then a number of service startup and configuration files need to be modified.

-If you would prefer to keep using only IPv4 as per the original Seagate Central firmware then there's no need to complete the steps in this section.
+If you would prefer to keep using only IPv4 as per the original Seagate Central firmware, or if you have no need for or understanding of IPv6 functionality then it's not necessary to complete the steps in this section.

+If you're not sure about whether you want to implement IPv6 on the Seagate Central, then you can skip this section for the moment and try it later after you've successfully upgraded the kernel.

 #### Bounce IPv6 on eth0 at startup
 The Seagate "networklan" daemon is in charge of monitoring the